-If you wish to seek a refund, please retain any pages that printed improperly, and e-mail firstname.lastname@example.org.
+If you wish to seek a refund, please retain any pages that printed improperly, and e-mail ews [at] illinois [dot] edu.
 Also, be sure to provide us with detailed information about when the problem occurred, what application was being used, what file was being printed, and to which printer you were trying to print.

-- Ask an EWS operator for help if you have any confusion BEFORE you print including information about which printer works better for certain types of jobs.
+- Check with an Engineering IT Helpdesk for help if you have any confusion BEFORE you print including information about which printer works better for certain types of jobs.

 - Preview your document in the program you are using to print, if possible.

 - Make sure you watch for and pick up your job promptly to avoid it being accidentally removed by another person .

 Printing PDF Documents

 One of the most common printing problems are errors when printing PDF documents.
 Here are a few guidelines to follow when printing PDF documents.

 - Linux: Never print a PDF from the command line.
 Open it in

 - Windows: If the PDF is being viewed within a web browser, DO NOT print from the browser.
 First, save the PDF to your home directory.
 Then, open the PDF in Acrobat.
 Finally, select print from within Acrobat to send the file to the print queue.